brieC/React-sign-up-form/README.md

 $ npm install

 Step 3:
-To run the React project.
+To run the React project:

 $ npm start